nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Adding a person

+1. Adding an applicant while all applicants are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `add n/John Doe p/98765432 e/JohnDoe@gmail.com r/Teacher et/Full time s/3000 l/Bachelors y/4`<br>
+       Expected: A new applicant named John Doe with all of the above details is added to the list.
+Details of the added contact shown in result display.

+    1. Test case: `add Bob p/98765432 e/bob@gmail.com r/Lawyer et/Full time s/7000 l/Bachelors y/4`
+       Expected: No new applicant is added.
+Error details shown in the result display stating that Bob shares the same phone number as John Doe.

+    1. Test case: `add Jack Smith p/97865321 e/JohnDoe@gmail.com r/Doctor et/Full time s/9000 l/Bachelors y/4`
+       Expected: No new applicant is added.
+Error details shown in the result display stating that Bob shares the same email as John Doe.

+    1. Other incorrect add commands to try: `add`, `add John`, `add n/John p/98765432 e/JohnDoe@gmail.com r/Teacher`
+    (where incomplete details are given for the applicant being added).
+    Expected: Error messages displaying the cause of error is shown in the result display.

 ### Deleting a person

-1. Deleting a person while all persons are being shown
+1. Deleting an applicant while all applicants are being shown

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

     1. Test case: `delete 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: First applicant is deleted from the list.
+Details of the deleted applicant shown in the result display.

     1. Test case: `delete 0`<br>
-       Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+       Expected: No applicant is deleted.
+Error details shown in the result display.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.